sokolj1/minimal-mistakes/_posts/2018-03-08-Predicting-Heart-Disease-with-Neural-Networks.md

 - Budapest, Hungary
 - Zurich/Basel, Switzerland

-Considering the focus on heart disease in the United States, only the Cleveland and Long Beach txt files were used for this study.
-After rigorous data cleaning, the Cleveland and Long Beach files were converted into csv files and imported into a Pandas Python DataFrame.
+Considering the focus on heart disease in the United States, only the Cleveland and Long Beach files were used for this study.
+After rigorous data cleaning, both files were converted into csv files and imported into a Pandas Python DataFrame:

 {% highlight python %}
+# import pertinent Python data manipulation and visualization libraries
+import pandas as pd
+import numpy as np
+import matplotlib.pylab as plt import seaborn as sns

+# read in cleveland and long beach datasets
+cleveland = pd.read_csv('cleveland_clean_3.csv', sep = ',', header = 2)
+longbeach = pd.read_csv('long-beach-va_storage_1.csv', sep = ',', header = 2)

+# concatenate both datasets into one Pandas DataFrame
+master_df = pd.concat([cleveland,longbeach])

 {% endhighlight %}

-then concatenated together
+The master DataFrame as a total of 69 attributes/features, and 375 observations.

-The dataset has a total of 76 attributes, although many of these attributes do not have valid data populated in the appropriate fields, so these were dropped from the
+The dataset has a total of 69 attributes, although many of these attributes do not have valid data populated in the appropriate fields, so these were dropped from the